 “I had a choice when I set out… to make a film for Jamaicans or for the rest of the world.
 I chose to make a film for Jamaica.”

-– director Perry Henzell
+- Director Perry Henzell

 Ivan (Cliff), a renegade songwriter from the boondocks of Jamaica, journeys to the big city looking for fame and fortune but only finds reality.
 Compelled to become an outlaw after a local music producer refuses to play his record, Ivan achieves such notoriety while on the run from the police that eventually the producer can’t resist airing his music after all.

-Fizzing with violence and energy, and an astute take on the politics and the dog-eat-dog nature of the entertainment industry, on the film’s opening night in Kingston, Jamaica’s very first feature film provoked riots when thousands could not get into the sold-out screening.
-To look over the title credits is to discover why - a collection of musicians and producers whose combined resumes would pretty much cover everyone in the history of ska / rocksteady / reggae up to that point.
-Credited as the movie that gave reggae a foothold in the America, it defined an era for both Jamaican cinema and its celebrated music.
+Fizzing with violence and energy, and an astute take on the politics and the cut-throat nature of the entertainment industry, on the film’s opening night in Kingston, Jamaica’s very first feature film provoked riots when thousands could not get into the sold-out screening.
+To look over the title credits is to discover why - a collection of musicians and producers whose combined output would pretty much cover everyone in the history of ska / rocksteady / reggae up to that point.
+Credited as the movie that gave reggae a foothold in America, it defined an era for both Jamaican cinema and its celebrated music.